Specific Rural Populations that May Benefit from Telehealth

 People with Substance Use Disorders and/or Mental Health Conditions

 Research describes higher rates of some substance use and mental health conditions in rural communities compared to metropolitan areas.
 For example, the Centers for Disease Control and Prevention reports that there is a higher suicide rate in less densely populated areas as compared to more densely populated areas.
 The 2017 National Survey on Drug Use And Health describes higher rates of tobacco and methamphetamine use among rural adults.
 Rural communities have also been heavily affected by opioid abuse and are implementing strategies to prevent misuse and overdose and to provide treatment.
-The Substance Use in Rural Areas topic guide and the Rural Prevention and Treatment of Substance Abuse Toolkit provide additional information about substance use disorders in rural communities.
+The Substance Use and Misuse in Rural Areas topic guide and the Rural Prevention and Treatment of Substance Abuse Toolkit provide additional information about substance use disorders in rural communities.

 A challenge with rural mental health is that services are less accessible and available in rural communities, and stigma creates barriers to care.
 Telehealth can be an important way to increase access to mental health and substance use treatment in rural communities, which have fewer treatment facilities and mental health providers than urban areas.